duktig-solutions/Duktig-microservice-php/docs/references/coding-standards.md

 Classes
 ---

-In Duktig.Microservice all type of classes are almost similar divided by namespaces.
+In Duktig PHP Framework all type of classes are almost similar divided by namespaces.
 As an instance, you can have class `User` in Controller namespace as a controller and class `User` in model namespace as a model.

 #### Class definition rules